 Memorable Manitobans: Thomas Scott (1841-1915)

 Born at Perth, Ontario on 16 February 1841, son of Irish immigrants Thomas Scott and Margaret Thompson, his father was a farmer in Lanark County and died there in 1842, his mother’s death having occurred in 1900, at the age of eighty-five.

-He was the youngest of the family of four children and after the death of his father the family moved to Perth where he attended the public and grammar schools up to his fourteenth year, when he laid aside his books.
+He was the youngest of the family of four children and after the death of his father, the family moved to Perth where he attended the public and grammar schools up to his fourteenth year, when he laid aside his books.
 He then apprenticed to learn the printer’s trade, and followed this course to 1861 when he established the Perth Expositor, of which he was editor and proprietor up to 1872.
 For forty-five years he was identified in military affairs, his first military experience being in 1860 when he volunteered for service during the “Trent Affair” with rank of ensign.
 During the Fenian Raid into Canada in 1866 he was in command of the Perth Infantry, serving five months on the frontier.

 At the general election in 1878 he was returned a member of the local legislature, in which he held his seat until its dissolution in the fall of 1879, and at the general election of the same year was again returned a member for the local house.
-He resigned his seat in 1880 to contest the county of Selkirk for the Dominion House with Donald A. Smith, now Lord Strathcona, who had been unseated, and was elected by a majority of one hundred and sixty-nine votes.
+He resigned his seat in 1880 to contest the federal constituency of Selkirk against Donald A. Smith, who had been unseated, and was elected by a majority of one hundred and sixty-nine votes.
 In 1882, at the general elections for the Dominion House, he defeated his two opponents, Osborne Smith and Elias George Conklin.